Germanic toponymy: England

 The overwhelming majority of place-names in most parts of England are derived, at least in their present form, from the West Germanic language Old English, after that language became established in Britain during the Anglo-Saxon period (410–1066).
 For common Old English place-naming elements see the generic forms in place names in the British Isles.
-Some prominent place-names with common Old English naming suffixes are:
+Some name-formations and simplexes occur repeatedly, and some prominent place-names have common Old English naming suffixes: